svogler/ultrasonic-hc-sr04-cistern-volume/README.md

 ## Hardware required
 * Raspberry Pi (Pi Zero works as well)
 * HC-SR-04 Ultrasonic Module
+* Waterproof case for HC-SR-04
+* Cable to connect HC-SR04 and RPi (4-wire)

 ## Wiring
 Following picture shows the circuit how to connect Pi with HC-SR04 ultrasonic sensor.